Ihor Terekhov: Mayor of Kharkiv

-The Kharkiv City Council terminated the powers of Kernes on 24 December 2020 On 30 March 2021 the Ukrainian parliament set the date for the Kharkiv early mayoral election on 31 October 2021.
-In this election Kernes Bloc — Successful Kharkiv nominated Terekhov as its mayoral candidate.
 The election commission declared Terekhov the winner of the election with 50.66% of the votes.
-Mikhail Dobkin finished the race in second place with 28.4% of the vote.
+Mykhailo Dobkin finished the race in second place with 28.4% of the vote.
 Observers reported numerous irregularities in the election and tried to annul the results of 9 polling stations through court.
 At an extraordinary session of the Kharkiv City Council on 11 November 2021 Terekhov was sworn in as the new Mayor of Kharkiv.